 The nomination process for the 2021 NHS National Advisers of the Year award is now closed.
 This year’s recipients will be notified in late March/early April 2021.

 The Edward Rynearson national winner receives a $500 award from NASSP and a plaque to commemorate the recognition.
 The recipient will be selected in April 2021.
 Principals of this year’s recipient will be notified by NASSP, and NASSP and the principal will coordinate to formally notify and present the award to this year’s recipient.

 In 1921, Edward Rynearson successfully spearheaded the drive among members of the newly-created National Association of Secondary School Principals (NASSP) to establish the National Honor Society (NHS).
 The school where he served as principal, the Fifth Avenue School in Pittsburgh, PA, became the “alpha” chapter of NHS—the first chapter to be established.
 Through his efforts, news of the organization and its successes spread throughout the new principals’ association and across the nation.

-Each year we honor the memory of Edward Rynearson and the important work he began by presenting the Edward Rynearson Award recognizing the national adviser of the year for NHS and NJHS.
+Each year we honor the memory of Edward Rynearson and the important work he began by presenting the Edward Rynearson Award recognizing one national adviser of the year for NHS.

-Any National Honor Society (NHS) or National Junior Honor Society (NJHS) adviser with at least three years of experience can be nominated.
+Any National Honor Society (NHS) adviser with at least three years of experience can be nominated.
 Candidates who have demonstrated a professional commitment to their chapter and the purposes of the Honor Societies as evidenced by successful chapter functions at the local level are ideal nominees for this national recognition.

-Principals from schools with active NHS or NJHS chapters may nominate their chapter adviser.
-In addition, each state with an official NHS or NJHS state association may nominate one NHS or NJHS adviser.
-All nominees must come from a school that maintains an active NHS or NJHS chapter, duly chartered and affiliated with the national office.
+Principals from schools with active NHS chapters may nominate their chapter adviser.
+All nominees must come from a school that maintains an active NHS chapter, duly chartered and affiliated with the national office.